Reducing the amount of carbohydrates in your diet is one of the best ways to lose weight.

 Just eat some protein, healthy fats and veggies at every meal.
 Throw in some nuts, seeds and full-fat dairy products for good measure.
 Choose unprocessed foods.
 It doesn’t get much simpler than that!

-You can find more info on this page, including a meal plan, sample menu, recipes, common mistakes, etc: The Ultimate Guide to Low-Carbohydrate Diets.
+You can find more info on this page, including a meal plan, sample menu, recipes, common mistakes, etc: All Articles About Low-Carb Diets.